Currently Browsing:Digestive Healthcare Center

 What is alcoholic hepatitis?

-The liver is a large organ that lies up under the ribs on the right side of the abdomen (belly).
+The liver is a large organ that lies up under the ribs on the right side of the belly (abdomen).
 It helps filter waste from the body.
 It also makes bile to help digest food, and stores sugar that the body uses for energy.

 Hepatitis is inflammation of the liver that leads to liver cell damage and cell death.

 What causes alcoholic hepatitis?Alcoholic hepatitis is caused by drinking too much alcohol.
 The liver breaks down alcohol.
-If, over time, you drink more alcohol than the liver can process, it can become seriously damaged.
+Over time, if you drink more alcohol than the liver can process, it can become seriously damaged.

 What are the symptoms of alcoholic hepatitis?